emranxec/KeepLearning/designPattern/interviewQuestions.md

 }
 }
 ```
-### programs.Singleton
+### singleton
-programs.Singleton is defined as “A class of which only a single instance can exist (in a jvm).
-A good example of programs.Singleton class in Java is java.lang.System.
+singleton is defined as “A class of which only a single instance can exist (in a jvm).
+A good example of singleton class in Java is java.lang.System.

 If you are a Java guys, then these things might be useful:

-Best way to implement programs.Singleton is using a Enum.
+Best way to implement singleton is using a Enum.
 Refer “Effective Java” by Joshua Bloch.
-JEE7 has inbuilt @programs.Singleton annotation with @Startup, @PostConstruct and @DependsOn("other beans") options
+JEE7 has inbuilt @singleton annotation with @Startup, @PostConstruct and @DependsOn("other beans") options
 Singletons make code difficult to unit test.
 In Spring, all beans are singletons by default (in the scope of application context).
 Structural